 - Paper towels

 First, you’ll want to prep your plants a few weeks before your move.
 Prune them of any dead leaves, branches, dust, or weeds.
 Do this again one week before you move as well.
-After that, wrap the soil up in wet paper towels and secure it with moving wrap.
-Then, repot.
+After that, wrap the soil up in wet paper towels and secure it with plastic wrap or plastic bags.

-Ditch the heavy ceramic pots if you can and transfer your plants into plastic versions using fresh and fertile soil.
+Ditch the heavy ceramic pots if you can and transfer your plants into plastic versions using fresh, sterilized potting soil.

-If your plants need to be inspected by a local agricultural department, make sure to schedule an appointment with an authorized official before your leaving.
+If your plants need to be inspected by a local agricultural department, make sure to schedule an appointment with an authorized official before moving.

 Your plants will be thirsty!
 Water them a few days before your move.
 Make sure the soil is moist, not wet.
 Most plants can go up to a week or more without water, but it’s important that the roots stay damp during the moving process.

 |Pro Tip: Admit it, nobody’s gonna take care of your plants as well as you do.
 You can load up a PODS portable moving container with the majority of your things, leaving room in your car for the houseplants you want to keep with you.
 PODS will pick up your container and deliver it to your new home’s driveway, while you transport yourself and your plant babies.|